flugg/fansasstic-library/readme.md

 );
 ```

-We have two maps, where both are representing one value at different breakpoint states.
-If we want to add a height to an element that is identical to $height - $spacing * 2.
-This becomes very hard to do when $spacing and $height represent different values.
+We have two maps, where both are representing values at different breakpoint states.
+Say we want to add a height to an element that is identical to $height - $spacing * 2.
+This becomes extremely hard to do when $spacing and $height represent different values.
 Luckily the Fansasstic library has us covered yet again:

 ```scss
 $result: subtract( $height, multiply( $spacing, 2 ) );